shaohong-g/allaboutaws/README.md

     # Default region name [None]: us-east-1
     # Default output format [None]: text
     ```
+3. Alternatively, you can manually key inside the credentials and config file.
+    ```sh
+    # on Linux and macOS
+    ~/.aws/credentials
+    ~/.aws/config

+    # on Windows
+    C:\Users\USERNAME\.aws\credentials
+    C:\Users\USERNAME\.aws\config
+    ```
-3. You can check the output by giving the command `aws configure list`
+4. You can check the output by giving the command `aws configure list`
     <img src="static/aws-cli-profile.png">
-4. Do note that if you are using a named profile, you have to specify the profile whenever you use an aws resource
+5. Do note that if you are using a named profile, you have to specify the profile whenever you use an aws resource
     - for e.g.
     ```python
     import boto3